-This delicious Cherry and Almond Bundt Cake recipe is a light and moist cake, studded with french glacé cherries throughout the cake, and ground almonds and lemon zest for flavour and texture.
-Topped off with a fresh lemon glacé icing and sprinkled with toasted almonds and quartered glacé cherries.
+This delicious Cherry and Almond Bundt Cake recipe is a light and moist cake, studded with french glacé cherries, ground almonds, and lemon zest throughout the batter.
+Topped off with a fresh lemon glacé icing and sprinkled with toasted almonds and glacé cherries.

-I can’t believe we’re already halfway through August, and that summer is almost over.
-I mean wasn’t it Easter yesterday!? 😆
+I can’t believe we’re already halfway through August, and that summer is almost over. 🙁

-As much as I love my chocolate, I’m much more of a fruit girl myself.
-Don’t faint now.
+And… as much as I love my chocolate, I’m much more of a fruit girl myself.
+I know, don’t faint now! 😆

 Another reason I adore summer is The Great British Bake Off.
 And last week was cake week — oh, how I love da’ cake! (comment below if you get that phrase 😉 )

 The method (directions) did state that they should dump all the cake ingredients together and mix.
 I found this funny as some thought this was some sort of a trick and went with creaming the butter and sugar first, then adding the eggs and flour as you would usually with a cake.
 It wasn’t a trick though! 😆